mikkelsvartveit/thesis/masterproject/text/content/03-methodology.md

 | Dropout         | p=0.3           | (8,)          | –          |
 | Fully Connected | –               | (2,)          | 18         |
 | Softmax         | –               | (2,)          | –          |

+#### ResNet50

+ResNet is a common \ac{CNN} architecture that utilize _residual blocks_, which are groups of convolutional layers with skip connections [@ResNet].
+ResNet comes in several variants, and we choose to use the variant with 50 weighted layers, commonly referred to as ResNet50.

+The overall architecture of ResNet50 has:

+- 1 convolutional layer
+- 16 residual blocks, each containing 3 convolutional layers
+- 1 average pooling layer
+- 1 fully connected layer

+To preprocess our data for ResNet50, we use the 2D image encoding described in \autoref{two-dimensional-byte-level-encoding}, with a 32x32 image size.
+However, since ResNet expects a three-channel (RGB) image, we duplicate the pixel values to all three channels, which essentially results in a grayscale image.

+#### ResNet50 with embedding layer

+This model architecture builds on the ResNet50 model described in \autoref{resnet50}, but modifies it to include an initial embedding layer.
+Specifically, the following modifications are made to the standard ResNet50 model:

+- Added an embedding layer with vocabulary size 256 and dimension size 128 as the first layer

+- Modified the first convolution layer to accept 128 channels instead of 3

+The model takes a vector of length 1024 as input, which is reshaped to 32x32 after the embedding layer.
+This model is hereby referred to as _ResNet50-E_.

 ### Target features